ElusiveMonni/monni_docs/docs/commands/slash/global/reminder-create.md

 ## Arguments

 - 1 **about**
-    Sets a title for the reminder
+    Sets a title for the reminder.
 - 2 **description**
-	Sets a description for the reminder
+	Sets a description for the reminder.
 - 3 **time**
-	Sets a time until the reminder message is sent
+	Sets a time until the reminder message is sent.
 - 4 **repeating**
-	Decides whether the reminder will repeat itself until deleted
+	Decides whether the reminder will repeat itself until deleted.

 ## 🔒 Required permissions

-No permissions are required
+No permissions are required.